 He became involved in politics through his organizing efforts to stop the Adams Mine garbage proposal and numerous PCB import plans to Northern Ontario.

-Angus has been a passionate advocate for the rights of First Nation children and was the co-founder the “Shannen’s Dream” campaign – named in honour of the late Cree youth leader Shannen Koostachin.
+Angus was first elected to the House in 2004.
+He has been a passionate advocate for the rights of First Nation children and was the co-founder the “Shannen’s Dream” campaign – named in honour of the late Cree youth leader Shannen Koostachin.

 In 2011, CTV Power Play voted Angus one of the TOP THREE MPs of the year along with Prime Minister Stephen Harper and the late Jack Layton.